MhmRhm/DotBashHistory/docs/_posts/2024-05-23-eat-git-part-4.md

 dealing with a tangled history.

 Having a solid grasp of branches and their relationships can be quite beneficial .
 You're already familiar with one branch management command.
-To list all local branches in a repository, you can use:
+To list all branches in a repository, you can use:

 ```bash